michaeldigiacomi/Cloud-Resource-Management-Engine/README.md

 ## Usage

-1. Create your policy definitions in a JSON file (e.g., `policies/sample-policies.json`)
+1. Create your policy definitions in a JSON file (e.g., `policies/sample-policies.json`).
+2. The main entry point will read the policy config from the environment variable `POLICY_CONFIG` (defaulting to `./policies/sample-policies.json` if not set).
-2. Run the platform:
+3. Run the platform:

 ### Python Version
 ```bash